shenxj9/NIMO/README.md

 ## building vocabulary

-From this configuration, we can build the vocabulary before training the model by run:`build_vocab.py`:
+From this configuration, we can build the vocabulary before training the model by run:`build_vocab.py`. such as:
 ```bash
 python build_vocab.py -train_data data/test/dataset.smi -src_vocab data/test/run/test.vocab.src --n_sample -1
 ```